Optimal and instance-dependent guarantees for Markovian linear stochastic approximation: Problem set-up

 \subsubsection{Lipschitz condition}

 Finally, we place a Lipschitz assumption---under the metric $\metric$---on the mapping from the metric space $\statespace$ to the stochastic operators.
-Given the Markov chain setup in the metric space $(\statespace, \metric)$, it is alluring to assume dimension-free Lipschitz bound on the mappings $(\Lmap_{t}, \bmap_t)$.
-However, as the space $\statespace$ has diameter bounded by $1$, such Lipschitz constants typically depend on dimension for practical problems.
+Given the Markov chain setup in the metric space $(\statespace, \metric)$, it is tempting to assume a dimension-free Lipschitz bound on the mappings $(\Lmap_{t}, \bmap_t)$.
+However, such Lipschitz constants typically depend on dimension for practical problems.
 Concretely, view the $\Lbar$-scale parameters $(\kappa, \conmax)$ as constants and assume that the observations $\Lmap_{t + 1} (\state_t)$ each have rank at most $r$.
 We then have